Toyota bZ3X: Overview

 The design of the bZ3X was previewed by the bZ FlexSpace Concept in April 2023.
 The near-production version was introduced at the Beijing Auto Show in April 2024 alongside the bZ5.
 The bZ3X was jointly developed by Toyota, GAC Group and GAC Toyota.

 The bZ3X became available for pre-booking in China in early December 2024.
 It is available in three grade levels, 430 Air+, 520 Pro+, and 620 Max.
 It was delivered since March 2025.

-The bZ3X was launched in Macau and Hong Kong in 27 September 2025, as the first right-hand drive.
+The bZ3X was launched in Macau and Hong Kong on 27 September 2025, as the first right-hand drive.

 The vehicle adopts an advanced driving assistance system (ADAS) developed by Momenta, marketed as Momenta 5.0.
 The system is powered by the Nvidia Drive AGX Orin X chip with 254 TOPS (tera operations per second) and utilised 27 sensors, including 11 high-definition cameras, 12 ultrasonic radars, 3 millimeter-wave radars, and a lidar.
 Over 25 ADAS capabilities are supported, including remote parking.
 In the interior, the bZ3X came equipped with a 8.8-inch LCD instrument panel, a 14.6-inch central infotainment control screen powered by a Qualcomm Snapdragon 8155 chip, and a 11-speaker Yamaha audio system.

 Toyota claims that the bZ3X has an A-class (C-segment) positioning, with a B-class (D-segment) size and a C-class (E-segment) rear cabin space.
 The vehicle is claimed to provide the largest rear space in its class of 984 mm and the interior height of 1215 mm.
 It is also equipped with a 1.14 m2 panoramic glass roof with electric sunshades.